Harold Kalina

 Harold Kalina (July 2, 1928 – August 15, 2016) was an American lawyer, judge, and politician.

 Born in Minneapolis, Minnesota, Kalina went to the Minneapolis public schools.
 He served in the United States Army.
-Kalina graduated from University of Minnesota in 1949 and received his law degree from University of Minnesota Law School in 1953.
+Kalina graduated from the University of Minnesota in 1949 and received his law degree from the University of Minnesota Law School in 1953.
 He practiced law in Minneapolis.
-From 1955 to 1972, Kalina served in the Minnesota State Senate.
+From 1955 to 1972, Kalina served in the Minnesota Senate.
 He then served as a Minnesota District Court judge from 1972 to 1983 and from 1990 to 1995.
 Kalina died in Minneapolis, Minnesota.